fabianfassnacht/QGIS_Tutorial6/Tutorial_6_Selections.md

 ![Figure 10: Opening the “Clip” tool.](Fig10_Tut6.png)

+**Figure 10: Opening the “Clip” tool.**

 ![Figure 11: The “Clip” tool dialogue.](Fig11_Tut6.png)

+**Figure 11: The “Clip” tool dialogue.**

 ![Figure 12: The two extracted subsets of the road network using the buffer Shapefile match perfectly.
 One of the two subsets is displayed in a wide orange line, and the second subset in a more narrow red line.](Fig12_Tut6.png)

+**Figure 12: The two extracted subsets of the road network using the buffer Shapefile match perfectly.
+One of the two subsets is displayed in a wide orange line, and the second subset in a more narrow red line.**

 ## 4 Performing a query on the attribute table
 We have now a Shapefile containing all roads that have been affected by the eruption of the vulcano.
 Now we would like to have a closer look at the road types that have been affected.
 To do this, we will first open the attribute table of one of the two Shapefiles containing only the roads located in the buffer zone.
 We open the attribute table by